 Current research findings from the World health Organisation (W.H.O.) suggest that about 70% of deaths worldwide are from non-communicable diseases (NCDs).
 Pre-mature deaths are rampant among people from ages 30 to 69 years.
 It is even more striking to know that over 85% of pre-mature deaths occur in low and middle-income countries.
 This often leads to decreased productivity and economic losses through accumulated healthcare costs.
-Therefore, the W.H.O. considers NCDs as one of the ten global health threats that need to be addressed in 2019.
-As the first quarter of the year comes to an end, let us ponder on some five tips to become more productive and holistically healthy in the year 2019.
+Therefore, the W.H.O. considers NCDs as one of the ten global health threats that needs to be addressed.
+As the year comes to an end, let us ponder on some five tips to help us become more productive and holistically healthy in the year 2021.

 It is recommended that people consume at least five portions of fruits and vegetables daily.
 Fruits and vegetables are rich in phytochemicals and compounds that have antioxidant properties and protective effects for the body.
 Vegetables are helpful for providing satiety and they also contain dietary fibre that aid in food digestion.

 4. Remain well hydrated

 In general, people are mostly advised to consume about 1.5L of water daily, and this 1.5L, translates to the large mineral water bottle size or 3 sachets of water.
 Keeping the body hydrated helps every system in the body, including organs such as the heart, brain and muscles to function effectively.
 Drinking fluids help in facilitating the transport of nutrients to the body cells and help to reduce the likelihood of constipation.
 It is also necessary to look out for signs of dehydration.
 These include minimal or no urination, dry lips, and extreme thirst.